Automatic deletions from deployment history

 Every time you deploy a template, information about the deployment is written to the deployment history.
 Each resource group is limited to 800 deployments in its deployment history.

-Azure Resource Manager will soon start automatically deleting deployments from your history as you near the limit.
+Azure Resource Manager automatically deletes deployments from your history as you near the limit.
 Automatic deletion is a change from past behavior.
 Previously, you had to manually delete deployments from the deployment history to avoid getting an error.
+This change was implemented on August 6, 2020.

 Deleting a deployment from the history doesn't affect any of the resources that were deployed.